dynatrace-oss/barista/src/lib/bar-indicator/README.md

 ---
 title: "Bar indicator"
-description: "Bar-indicators are used to compare values (e.g. time) with each other."
+description: "Bar-indicators are used to compare values with each other."
 postid: bar-indicator
 category: "components"
 public: true